Geology and Geophysics

 Entrance may be through majors in geophysics, geology, mathematics, physics, or engineering.
 Students need a background in geology (which can be obtained in graduate school) together with supporting mathematics and physics.

 Marine and Environmental Geology.
-The Marine and Environmental Geology program (MEG) is focused on the dynamic physical, biological, and chemical interactions that characterize Earth surface environments.
-Researchers work on problems ranging from those of pure scientific curiosity to pragmatic problem-solving for local environmental problems, and including everything in-between.
-Professors travel to field sites all over the world to measure water, atmosphere, sediments, and living tissues and to record their propeties–their travel also includes several large-scale projects located within the Hawaiian Islands.
-Instruction is designed to provide students with hands-on exposure to the most exciting, contemporary issues in environmental science, particularly on topics where the field of geology overlaps with other sciences and with social conerns.
-Laboratory experiments involve using the newest biogeochemical technologies in order to assess the health and integrity of coastal systems, to reconstruct past climates and life forms, to characterize the movement of precious water resources, and to understand the chemical cycling of both organic and inorganic components of the ocean.
-Topics of interest carry implications for sustainability, agriculture, the fishing industry, beachfront development and economy, as well as other immediate social concerns.
+The Marine and Environmental Geology (MEG).
+The Marine and Environmental Geology program is focused on the dynamic physical, biological, and chemical interactions that characterize Earth surface terrestrial and marine environments and also the history of these interactions over the course of geologic time.
+Researchers work on problems ranging from those of pure scientific curiosity of global phenomena to pragmatic problem-solving of environmental problems, and including everything in-between.
+Faculty and students of the MEG group travel to field sites all over the world to study processes and interactions between water, atmosphere, sediments, and living tissues, and their travel also includes several large-scale projects located within the Hawaiian Islands.
+Research also extends backward through deep time, integrating the biological and physical aspects of earth history through the study of rocks and fossils.
+Instruction is designed to provide students with hands-on exposure to the most exciting, contemporary issues in environmental science, particularly on topics where the fields of geology and oceanography overlap with other environmental sciences.
+Laboratories use the newest biogeochemical technologies and instrumentation in order to assess the health and integrity of coastal systems, to reconstruct past climates and life forms, to characterize the movement of precious water resources, and to understand the chemical cycling of both organic and inorganic components of the ocean.
+MEG research topics carry important implications and benefits for the sustainability of fresh water resources and reserves, agriculture, coastal and marine ecosystems, fisheries, Hawai'i's beaches and economy, and other topics of immediate societal concern.

 Volcanology, Geochemistry, and Petrology.
 UH Manoa is uniquely situated to study all major aspects of volcanic systems.
 Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermal activity; eroded fossil volcanic systems on other islands provide windows into deeper volcanic structures; and Hawai'i is at the center of the Pacific "Ring of Fire."
-Collectively, the group has active field programs that are global in scope.
+Collectively, the VGP group has active field programs that are global in scope.
 The group studies submarine volcanoes with UH Manoa and other research vessels, and on terrestrial volcanoes around the world, and participates in remote monitoring of volcanoes on Earth and other planets using ground-based and space-borne observatories.
-Faculty of the Volcanology, Geochemistry, and Petrology (VGP) program operate a wide range of modern, well-equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
-In addition, VGP covers basic courses in geochemistry, optical mineralogy, petrology, structural geology, volcanology, geological field methods, and remote sensing techniques.
+Faculty of the VGP group operate a wide range of modern, well-equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
+In addition, VGP covers basic courses in Hawaiian geology, geologic hazards, geochemistry, optical mineralogy, petrology, structural geology, volcanology, geological field methods, remote sensing and GIS techniques.

 Entrance through majors in geology or chemistry is most typical.
 Students need a background in geology (which can be obtained in graduate school) together with supporting mathematics and physics.